ochrons/scalajs-spa-tutorial/doc/integrating-javascript-components.md

 Bootstrap is not only a CSS library but also comes with JavaScript to add functionality to components like Dropdown and Modal.
 The
 [Modal](http://getbootstrap.com/javascript/#modals) is an especially problematic system as it involves a hidden dialog box that is shown when the modal is activated and hidden afterwards.
-In a normal Bootstrap application you would define the dialog box HTML as part of your application and just kept it hidden.
+In a normal Bootstrap application you would define the dialog box HTML as part of your application and just keep it hidden.
 With React, however, it's easy (and recommended) to create the HTML for the modal just before it's displayed, so that your application can easily control the contents of the dialog box.